|

 can lead satisfying and productive lives in the community.

-Is mental retardation a contagious disease?
+Is intellectual disability a contagious disease?

 The fact is:

-Mental retardation is not a disease and it is certainly not contagious.
+Intellectual disability is not a disease and it is certainly not contagious.

 It is a condition which affects an individual because of some change or